-The Legal Department and Compliance Department are responsible for identifying and managing the significant legal, regulatory and compliance risks to which AXA Assurances Vie Luxembourg is exposed.
-It provides expertise and advice on all significant corporate legal matters at AXA Assurances Vie Luxembourg and manages the legal aspects of transactions undertaken by the Company as well as significant litigation, regulatory, and compliance matters.
+The Legal Department is responsible for identifying and managing the significant legal and regulatory risks to which AXA Assurances Luxembourg is exposed.
+It provides expertise and advice on all significant corporate legal matters at AXA Assurances Luxembourg and manages the legal aspects of transactions undertaken by the Company as well as significant litigation and regulatory matters.
 It provides support and expertise to various departments of the Company to assess situations, analyze legal risk and contribute to design of solutions that mitigate those risks.